JAQuent/noveltyVR/preparation/powerAnalysis.md

 | H1         | two-tailed |    0.833|
 | H0         | two-tailed |    0.000|

-The probability of finding evidence against and in favour of higher memory performance in the novelty group is low (30 % for one-tailed comparisonss).
+The probability of finding evidence against and in favour of higher memory performance in the novelty group is low (30 % for one-tailed comparisons).
 However, the probability to obtain compelling evidence in favour is high (over 83 %) for both comparisons.

 Conclusion
 ==========